James Marriott: 2016–2020: YouTube

+2020–2023: Initial singles and breakthrough

-Marriott released his first single, the yacht rock-inspired "Slow Down", in May 2020, though he later expressed his disdain for the song.
-He then released the single "Him", which appeared on his January 2021 extended play (EP) No Left Brain, which was more guitar-based.
-In July 2021, Marriott released the single "Wake Up!", which GoldenPlec described as a combination of "angsty alt-rock" and indie rock, and in 2022 he released the single "Grapes", a take on developing into young adulthood, and then his second EP, Bitter Tongues.
-The EP depicts his experiences with heartbreak, sexuality, love, and his creative persona on social media.
+Marriott released his first single, the yacht rock-inspired "Slow Down", in May 2020, He then released the single "Him", which appeared on his January 2021 extended play (EP) No Left Brain.
+In July 2021, Marriott released the single "Wake Up!", which GoldenPlec described as a combination of "angsty alt-rock" and indie rock.
+Following the release of "Wake Up!", Marriott moved from London to Brighton.